How BEC attacks use email impersonation and social engineering to steal money, and how to stop them.

 - Email banners flagging external emails (helps staff identify impersonation)

-- Finance staff training on BEC — they are the primary target
+- Finance staff training on BEC, since they are the primary target

 Could a fake invoice fool your finance team?

-BEC steals more money than any other cybercrime — and it doesn’t need malware, just one convincing email.
-Mobile Techs IT Service helps Gold Coast businesses shut the door on it — anti-spoofing email authentication (SPF, DKIM, DMARC), external-sender banners, mailbox monitoring for account takeover, and targeted training for the finance staff attackers aim at.
-Home users welcome too — on-site or remote, anywhere in Australia.
+BEC steals more money than any other cybercrime, and it needs no malware, just one convincing email.
+Mobile Techs IT Service helps Gold Coast businesses shut the door on it: anti-spoofing email authentication (SPF, DKIM, DMARC), external-sender banners, mailbox monitoring for account takeover, and targeted training for the finance staff attackers aim at.
+Home users welcome too, on-site or remote, anywhere in Australia.